songyi-98/Kindom/README.md

 Upon clicking on the "Help Me!" button at the bottom navigation menu, the user is brought to a listing page.
 There are two types of listings - "All Listing" and "My Listing".
 A toast message appears to inform users that they can swipe down to refresh the list.

-The All Listing tab shows all the listings from neighbours who are staying in the same RC as the user.
+The All Listing tab shows all the posts from neighbours who are staying in the same RC as the user.

 <details>
   <summary>*View image of Help Me All Listing*</summary>
   <img src="https://github.com/SONGYI98/Kindom/blob/master/screenshots/5%20-%20Help%20Me!%20page%20all%20listing.jpg" width="256"/>
 </details>

-Clicking on the details button allows the user to view detailed information of the Help Me! request.
-User can then offer help or chat with the person who posted the request to ask for more details.
+Clicking on the details button for any post allows the user to view detailed information of the Help Me request.
+User can then offer help or chat with the person who posted the request to enquire more.

 <details>
   <summary>*View image of a Help Me post details*</summary>
   <img src="https://github.com/SONGYI98/Kindom/blob/master/screenshots/6%20-%20Help%20Me!%20request%20details.jpg" width="256"/>
 </details>

-A toast message appears at the bottom of the screen if the user clicks on the offer help button for the first time or repeatedly.
+A toast message appears at the bottom of the screen if the user clicks on the "Offer Help" button for the first time or repeatedly.

 <details>
   <summary>*View toast message*</summary>